Table of Contents

 Security cameras that do not have the correct field of view.

-A well-organized security program can not afford poorly executed projects.
+A well-organized security program cannot afford poorly executed projects.
 That’s why having a cloud-based digital platform that can keep everyone on the same page and provide a complete audit trail is critical in today’s complex security landscape.

 A Better Way to Manage Field Installations